bburky/bburky.github.com/entries/gist/2021-08-16-inject-steam-game-overlay-renderer-dll-into-a-game-with-frida.md

 GameOverlayRenderer will use an appid from the SteamGameId environment variable.
 This is injected too.
-GameOverlayRenderer does not support steam_appid.txt, but this script will parse the file to discover the appid.
+GameOverlayRenderer does not support `steam_appid.txt`, but this script will parse the file to discover the appid.

 Usage:
 ```